-If the amount on Part I, line 13, column (A), is \$10,000 or less, you do not have to complete lines 14 through 28 of Part II.
+If the amount on Part I, line 13, column (A), is \$10,000 or less, you don't have to complete lines 14 through 28 of Part II.
 However, you must complete Part II, lines 29 through 34.

 Directly connected expenses.
-Only expenses directly connected with unrelated trade or business income (except charitable contributions) may be deducted on these lines (see Directly connected expenses earlier.
+Only expenses directly connected with unrelated trade or business income (except charitable contributions) may be deducted on these lines (see Directly connected expenses, earlier).
 Charitable contributions may be deducted, whether or not directly connected.
-Do not separately include in Part II any expenses that are reported in Schedules A through J, other than excess exempt expenses entered on line 26 and excess readership costs entered on line 27.
-For example, officers' compensation allocable to advertising income is reported on Schedule J only, and should not be included on Schedule K or Part II, line 14.
+Don't separately include in Part II any expenses that are reported in Schedules A through J, other than excess exempt expenses entered on line 26 and excess readership costs entered on line 27.
+For example, officers' compensation allocable to advertising income is reported on Schedule J only, and shouldn't be included on Schedule K or Part II, line 14.